nicnacnic/tiltify-donation-bot/README.md

 This verion of the bot is meant to be self-hosted.
 To deploy the hosted version, invite the bot via this link: [https://discord.com/oauth2/authorize?client_id=815284001618395238&scope=bot](https://discord.com/oauth2/authorize?client_id=815284001618395238&scope=bot)

 ## Requirements
-The user configuring the bot must have the manage messages or admin permission on the server.
-The bot also needs the manage messages permission as well.
+The user configuring the bot must have the manage messages or admin permission on the server to set up the bot.
+Once the bot is set up, the permission level for the bot can be changed if desired.

 ## Installation
 Create a discord bot.
 Then, install the bot to your computer/server as you normally would.
-In `config.json`, copy/paste your bot token from Discord.
+In `config.json`, copy/paste your bot token from Discord, and a Tiltify access token, found in your Connected Apps in your Tiltify dashboard.
 Finally, type `node index.js` in the console to start the bot.

 ## Usage
 Type `$guide` in your server to be DMed a setup guide for the bot.
 You can also type `$help` for a list of commands.

+## Testing
+Included with the bot is a quick API test program.
+To run, type `node tiltifyTest.js` in the console.
+You will need to provide a campaign ID and auth token, then the program will display both campaign and donation information. **This is only a test program, it is not used by the bot.**

 ## Support
 For support please reach out to nicnacnic#5683 on Discord.
 Thanks for using this bot!